 What is covered in a home inspection?

 A thorough inspection is a visual analysis of the condition of the physical structure and systems in the home from the foundation on up to the roof.
-We’ll inspect all the major systems in your house including the foundation, structure, roof, exterior, heating/cooling, plumbing, electrical, and interior.
-As long as it’s safe and accessible we’ll walk on your roof and enter attics and crawlspaces.
-We’ll remove access panels and operate equipment using the normal operating controls you would use on a daily basis.
+What does that mean?
+I’ll inspect all the major systems in the house you're looking to buy including the foundation, structure, roof, exterior, heating/cooling, plumbing, electrical, and interior.
+As long as it’s safe and accessible I’ll walk on the roof and enter attics and crawlspaces.
+I’ll remove access panels and operate equipment using the normal operating controls you would use on a daily basis.

-All of our inspections follow the American Society of Home Inspectors (ASHI®) Standards of Practice.
+All of my inspections follow the American Society of Home Inspectors (ASHI®) Standards of Practice.
 ASHI is the oldest national association for home inspectors.

 A home inspection is the equivalent of a physical examination from your doctor.
-When problems or symptoms of problems are found, we may recommend further evaluation or remedies.
-Our emphasis is on identifying existing or potential problems that would affect a purchasers buying decision.
+When problems or symptoms of problems are found, I may recommend further evaluation or remedies.
+My emphasis is on identifying existing or potential problems that would affect a purchasers buying decision.

 Why do I need an inspection?